-- When building driver modules, use only certified Microsoft WHQL device drivers.
-Device drivers must have an .INF extension to install correctly.
-Building modules with unsigned device drivers might cause Windows to display information messages during installation, thereby preventing an image from installing in an unattended manner. - Research compatibility between operating systems and versions of Symantec Norton Ghost and PowerQuest DeployCenter before you begin creating Portable-Sysprep Images or Hardware-Specific Images. - If you intend to use stand-alone Distribution CDs for deployment, the ImageUltra Builder program creates folders containing the files required for the CDs that most CD-RW software can use as source to create CDs.
-However, the first CD of each set is bootable.
-Ensure that your CD-RW software can create bootable CDs and follow the instructions in the ImageUltra Builder help system for creating CDs for CD deployment. - Although only one repository is sufficient for most environments, you can create additional repositories using the New Repository Wizard.
+- 1. Additional storage is required for repositories.
+So make sure you have enough storage for future growth. - 2.
+The repository must be accessible to the ImageUltra console, the source computer for import operations, and any target computer that will have a Smart Image deployed over the network. - When building driver modules, use only certified Microsoft WHQL device drivers.
+Device drivers must have an INF file extension to install correctly.
+Building modules with unsigned device drivers might cause Windows to display information messages during installation, thereby preventing an image from installing in an unattended manner. - Research compatibility between operating systems and versions of Symantec Norton Ghost and PowerQuest DeployCenter before you begin creating Portable-Sysprep Images or Hardware-Specific Images. - If you intend to use stand-alone Distribution Discs or Network Deployment Discs, the ImageUltra Builder program can create CDs. - One repository is sufficient for most environments, you can create additional repositories using the New Repository Wizard.
 Before creating multiple repositories, it is a good idea to develop a repository strategy.
 Consider the following: - When you create a new repository, make sure you assign it a unique ID that has not been used for any other repository in your company.
 If you have duplicate IDs, and import modules from a source computer that has a Smart Image that was deployed from a different repository, there is a chance that modules can get overwritten. - All modules defined in a map must be in the same repository as the map. - The driver map and base map used for deployment must be in the same repository. - Consider using a separate server to back up your module repository. - It is possible to create an image that contains modules that collide, or fail to interact correctly.

 For example, an image that contains two antivirus program modules might not install correctly.
 As a result, the image might not work.
 One way to prevent the failure is to read the information provided with devices, device drivers, and applications before beginning to create modules.